What is crystallization?

-Crystallization is a method of separation in which a solid (either crystal or precipitate) is formed from a homogenous, liquid or gaseous phase.
-The solid formed can be very pure, thus crystallization is also used industrially as a purification process.
-Salt crystallization, also known as brine treatment, is a very common process in industrial wastewater treatment.
+Crystallization is a separation method in which a solid (crystal or precipitate) is formed from a homogeneous phase, either liquid or gaseous.
+The solid obtained can be very pure, which is why crystallization is used at an industrial level as a purification process.
+On the other hand, the crystallization of water containing salts, or brine treatment, is a very common application in industrial processes that generate wastewater.

-In order for crystallization to occur, it is essential that the solution is supersaturated.
-Crystallization processes differ from one another with regard to the method for achieving supersaturation.
-In general, there are three different ways:
+For crystallization to take place, it is essential that the solution is supersaturated.
+Crystallization processes differ from one another in the method used to achieve supersaturation.
+In general, there are three main ways:

 - Supersaturation produced by cooling the solution with negligible evaporation.

-- Supersaturation produced through solvent evaporation with little cooling.
+- Supersaturation produced by solvent evaporation with little cooling.

-The crystallization process is not simple and the most important stage consists of the formation of solid crystals within the liquid.
-The solution is concentrated and cooled until the solute concentration is higher than the solubility at this temperature and the solute forms almost pure crystals.
+The crystallization process is not simple, and the most important stage consists of forming solid crystals within the liquid solution.
+The solution is concentrated and cooled until the solute concentration is higher than the solubility at that temperature, and the solute forms almost pure crystals.

 Where:

-- B: nucleation speed (nuclei formed per unit of time and solvent volume)
+- B: nucleation rate (nuclei formed per unit of time and solvent volume)

 - N: number of nuclei formed per unit of solvent volume